SseEpIdEh/Machine-Vision-hand_gesture_control/README.md

+> This project demonstrates practical experience with **real-time computer vision, human–machine interaction, and sensor-based input processing**, which are relevant to robotics perception and intelligent interface systems.

 # Real-Time Hand Gesture Recognition for Human–Computer Interaction

 This project implements a real-time **hand gesture recognition system** using computer vision techniques.
 The system uses a webcam to detect and track hand landmarks and translates specific gestures into interactive computer commands such as cursor movement and mouse clicks.